GregoriM04/password-generator/README.md

 However, after some consistency and many questions on Google, I managed to get the result I wanted in the first place.
 And that makes me feel good because I know this is just the beginning, and there is much more to do.
 (Now that I think about it, this is the storytelling behind this project:))

+Lastly, I added a transition effect to the generated password to give the impression that it is being generated step by step instead of instantly appearing when clicking the button.

-Btw, [click here](https://gregorim04.github.io/password-generator/) to visit Live page.
+[Click here](https://gregorim04.github.io/password-generator/) to visit the live page.